-Barcodes systems are commonly used for fixed asset tracking as they have many advantages, however with any technology, there is always room for improvement which leads us to our last type of asset tracking system, RFID.
+Barcodes systems are commonly used for fixed asset tracking because they have many advantages.
+However, as with any technology, there is always room for improvement.
+This leads us to our last type of asset tracking system, RFID.

 RFID for Fixed Asset Tracking